 - Speaking of home, I really don’t need your home phone number.
 I wouldn’t call you there either way since I might get to speak with your mom or little brother by accident.
 I don’t want that to happen for the sake of either of us.
 Your mobile number is the one I need.

-- “email@example.com” (fake email) should not by any means an email I use to communicate with a candidate.
+- “email@example.com” (fake email) should not by any means be an email I use to communicate with a candidate.
 I don’t think I have the heart to send any form of professional communication to that email address.
 Just an email address with the person’s name is the way to go.
 No other way is acceptable.

 All of the above should give you an idea of how a recruiter’s mind works and sometimes suffer through.
 However, if you’re looking for a more personalized feedback and a complete overhaul of your CV, we can help with that.